MihaiViasu/acme-zio/README.md

 # Code formatting
-Normally, I use scalafmt to format my Scala code, but for this particular case, I left the code as I originally wrote it.
+I format the code using scalafmt taken from ZIO